-Register with the Pre-Health Professions Advisor by completing as much of the New Advisee Registration form as you are able and submitting it electronically to Martha Smith, Coordinator of Pre-Health Professions Advising.
+- Register with the Pre-Health Professions Advisor by completing as much of the New Advisee Registration form as you are able and submitting it electronically to Martha Smith, Coordinator of Pre-Health Professions Advising.

-- Course Registration - Most health professional schools require certain core classes.
-They are listed below in a generic manner and the appropriate Messiah counterparts are in italics.
+- Course Registration - Most health professional schools require certain core classes which are listed below.
 Your course of study may be somewhat different, however, if you enter Messiah with AP credits or if you have taken classes for college-level credit elsewhere.
 These suggested courses are guidelines and you should discuss them with your academic advisor before registering for them.

 - Chemistry with lab (2 years)